-- TWU staff will be assisting with food delivery and other essentials
+- Plan for food and other essentials; (At TWU staff will be assisting with food delivery and other essentials)

-- The Canadian federal government also has created an app - ArriveCAN (apple or android) that students should download which contains a form to be submitted up to 24 hours prior to arriving in Canada.
+- The Canadian federal government also has created an app—ArriveCAN (Apple or Android)—that students should download; it contains a form to be submitted up to 24 hours prior to arriving in Canada.
 The form will ask for the following information:

-- Details about your travel to Canada (eg. Flight # or border crossing)
+- Details about your travel to Canada (e.g., flight number or border crossing)

-- You will have a private room and bathroom, so your living arrangement is not in a location with vulnerable individuals
+- Your living arrangement should not be in a location with vulnerable individuals

 - You will have help with food delivery and other necessities